YEASIN49/CSE446-Content/Ethereum Dapp/README.md

 In this contract, we have created a contract called Election with a constructor that sets up the candidate variable with the string **“Candidate1”**.
 This constructor gets executed once the contract is initialised in the blockchain.

-8. Now, **delete** any existing file inside the **migrations** folder and issue this command to create a deploy configuration file for migration below.
-You can choose the file name as you want.
-But for the time being we named it as "2_deploy_contracts.js".
+8. Now, **make sure to delete** any existing file inside the **migrations** folder and issue this command to create a deploy configuration file for migration below.
+You can choose the file name as you want but you need to make sure the naming format is 1_something.js, 2_some_name.js, 3_other_name etc. So we are naming it as "2_deploy_contracts.js".

 ```shell
 touch migrations/2_deploy_contracts.js